roman-milk/roman-milk.github.io/super-sunday-3.md

+===

- ****** Super Sunday ****** bysilkstockingslover© I couldn't believe it but the mixture of being fingered in my virgin ass, having my clit spanked and being called a slut were three sensations I'd never experienced, that had my mind reeling, my body quaking and my pussy flooding as I reached a second earth quaking orgasm.
+I couldn't believe it but the mixture of being fingered in my virgin ass, having my clit spanked and being called a slut were three sensations I'd never experienced, that had my mind reeling, my body quaking and my pussy flooding as I reached a second earth quaking orgasm.
 "Oh my god, fuck, Dianne, it feels so good."

  She asked, adding to the orgasmic bliss, "Who owns you, slut?"